Google's 97 Local Ranking Factors: Which Of The 28 Make Or Break Factors Is Your Website Missing?

 So it’s important you don’t just get reviews on your My Business Page, but also 3rd party sites.

 Relevancy is key to ranking... so the more locally relevant links you can get the better.
 It just proves again that you’re business is relevant to the location you’re trying to rank in... and other websites are confirming this.

 TRUST!
 It’s the new currency if you want to rank.
 An aged Business Page shows Google that you’re not just some kind of spammy business.

 The older your page obviously more trust can be given to this listing as you’ve actually stayed in business and aren’t just trying to scam the system.

 53) Quantity of Citations from Industry-Relevant Domains

-Want an edge of over your competitors?
-Spend some time getting citations on industry relevant domains… we’ve seen great results from this and integrate this strategy in every one of our campaigns.
+Want an edge over your competitors?
+Spend some time getting citations on industry-relevant domains... we’ve seen great results from this and integrated this strategy in every one of our campaigns.

 54) Overall Velocity of Reviews (native + Third-Party)

 This again is a natural ranking factor.
-If overnight you all the sudden received hundreds upon hundreds of reviews… it just wouldn’t look natural.
+If overnight you all of a sudden received hundreds upon hundreds of reviews... it just wouldn’t look natural.

 Make a habit of collecting reviews and putting systems into place to get your customers/clients to leave reviews on a regular basis.